richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 1 September 2002 — Jacques Vallee states a “Brian and Tina in Arizona” tell him at a meeting at NARCAP head Dick Haines’ house that they saw a large collection of UFO and USO files at Norton AFB in March 1985.
+**(PUBLIC DOMAIN)** - 1 September 2002 — Jacques Vallée states a “Brian and Tina in Arizona” tell him at a meeting at NARCAP head Dick Haines’ house that they saw a large collection of UFO and USO files at Norton AFB in March 1985.
 They claim many reports were from the Navy and showed objects coming out of the ocean.
 They were told they would be taken to see “something” in a hangar at Edwards AFB but it never materialized.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 16 October 2002 — EarthTech International employee Dr. Eric Davis, author of several AATIP products years later, allegedly meets with VADM Thomas R. Wilson in a car outside of EG&G Special Projects in Las Vegas.
+**(PUBLIC DOMAIN)** - 16 October 2002 — EarthTech International employee Dr. Eric Davis, author of several **AATIP** products years later, allegedly meets with VADM Thomas R. Wilson in a car outside of EG&G Special Projects in Las Vegas.
 Davis transcribes the interaction where he was told the following: VADM Wilson found records of a UAP reverse engineering program using technology “not of this Earth,” it was protected by a special agreement between the DOD Special Access Program Oversight Committee (SAPOC)’s Senior Review Group (SRG) and a large defense contractor he would not disclose.

 Wilson states Gen. Michael Ward tells him to go to a special projects record group in OUSDAT files not belonging to usual SAP, but rather a group of special legacy holdover programs from before SAP restructuring efforts of the early 1990s.
 Wilson has this confirmed by OUSDAT officer Paul Kaminski, Director of SAPCO Brig.
 Gen. Mike Kostelnik and SecDef William J. Perry that the special records group exists and is UAP related.
 It is a special subset of waived carve-out SAPs obfuscated in the records by cover SAPs containing false descriptions.
 Wilson seemingly narrows down four UAP related SAPs and has these confirmed by Kaminski, Kostelnik and Perry, who tell him he has the correct contractor, only described as an undisclosed aerospace contractor, “one of the top ones in the US with intelligence in its portfolio.”
 Wilson states Perry wanted an investigation into cost overruns at the programs but was told to drop it by an undisclosed party.